lisamurphy788/covid_data/README.md

 - Throughout the project developement i was contineously testing through print statements on the gitpod terminal.
 - Continued testing on Heroku to try to improve the appearance of the data.

+- User story testing
+1. As a user, I want to be able to enter in the daily Covid data.
+YES
+2. As a user, I want the daily data to update the overall summary data.YES
+3. As a user, I want to see my inputs.YES
+4. As a user, i want my excel to update once i have all my inputs entered.
+YES
+5. As a user, I want to be able to see the totals per column eg, Covid Confirmed Cases, Hospitalisations, Male, Female and Total Deaths after the data has ran.YES
+6. As a user, I want to know if i have entered in too many or too few inputs.
+YES
+7. As a user, I want to know if I have made an error and recieve feedback on ho to correct this.
+YES

+I have provided screen shots for all of the above in the features section.

 # 6. Bugs
 - I came accross few bugs.
 1. creds.json file